xarray-contrib/xarray-tutorial/README.md

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://tutorial.xarray.dev)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/xarray-contrib/xarray-tutorial/HEAD?urlpath=lab)

-This is the repository for a JupyterBook website with tutorial material for [Xarray](https://github.com/pydata/xarray), _an open source project and Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!_
+This is the repository for a Jupyter Book website with tutorial material for [Xarray](https://github.com/pydata/xarray), _an open source project and Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!_

 The website is hosted at https://tutorial.xarray.dev